vgmstream/vgmstream/README.md

 ### vgmstream123 (command line player)
 *Windows/Linux*: needs to be manually built.
-Instructions can be found in doc/BUILD.md document in vgmstream's source code (can be done with CMake or autotools).
+Instructions can be found in the *doc/BUILD.md* document in vgmstream's source code.
 On Windows it needs `libao.dll` and appropriate includes.

 Usage: `vgmstream123 [options] INFILE ...`

 The program is meant to be a simple stand-alone player, supporting playback of vgmstream files through libao.
-Files compressed with gzip/bzip2/xz also work, as identified by a `.gz/.bz2/.xz` extension.
+On Linux, files compressed with gzip/bzip2/xz also work, as identified by a `.gz/.bz2/.xz` extension.
 The file will be decompressed to a temp dir using the respective utility program (which must be installed and accessible) and then loaded.